 Attorneys can register to join Operation Stand-By to volunteer time to receive calls or emails from military attorneys in need of attorney-to-attorney advice on state-specific legal information relating to your legal area of expertise, so they can further assist their servicemember clients.
 Learn more.

 - Registering with ABA VCAN to Help Veterans with VA Claims

-The American Bar Association Veterans' Claims Assistance Network (ABA VCAN), in close coordination with the VA, will connect veterans with legal service providers and lawyers who will help the veterans complete their claims packages for expedited review by the VA, at no cost to the veteran.
-This new initiative is currently in its establishment phase, but we encourage attorneys to register now!
+The American Bar Association Veterans' Claims Assistance Network (ABA VCAN), in close coordination with the VA, connects eligible veterans with lawyers who will help the veterans complete their claims packages for expedited review by the VA, at no cost to the veteran.
 Learn more.

 Servicemembers and Families in Need of Legal Assistance